jigx-com/jigx-docs-examples/docs/Widgets/status.md

 | `placeholder`     | Specify a placeholder text to display if there is no data, for example - `title: No data to display`.                                     |
 | `top`             | The <a href="https://docs.jigx.com/examples/titles" target="_blank">titles</a> component will be added to the top of the widget.          |

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
-### &#x20;Status widget (2x2)
+### Status widget (2x2)

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/tnCD7-eQIE_OqJABIWIRi_statusiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/tnCD7-eQIE_OqJABIWIRi_statusiphone13blueportrait.png" size="74" width="1570" height="2932" position="center" caption="Status widget" alt="Status widget"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/tnCD7-eQIE_OqJABIWIRi_statusiphone13blueportrait.png" size="74" position="center" caption="Status widget" alt="Status widget"}
 :::

 :::VerticalSplitItem
 In this example the status widget is configured to show a positive icon for the `when: true` property.

-**Examples:
+**Examples**:
-**See the complete example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/status/static-data/status-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/status/static-data/status-static.jigx).
-See the complete example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/status/dynamic-data/status-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/status/dynamic-data/status-dynamic.jigx).
 :::
 ::::